 An early plea of guilty is an extremely important mitigating factor against a criminal charge.
 Mitigation against a criminal charge means reducing or lessening the penalty.

 Once a guilty plea is entered, the prosecution will read out a summary of the offence to the Court.
 The accused, or their lawyer, will have an opportunity to present any facts or relevant information (such as character references, doctors/psychologists reports) which may be accepted as a mitigating factor.

 The Court will then impose a penalty, taking into account relevant sentencing considerations.

 If the alleged crime is of a relatively minor nature, the accused may be eligible to have their charges dealt with by way of diversion.
 If successful, the accused will avoid a criminal record for those charges.

-If you have been charged with a criminal offence, finding the right representation is the first step.
+If you have been charged with a criminal offence, finding the right representation is the first step in any case.
 Contact ASAP Lawyers for a confidential discussion about your matter on 03 9450 9400.